9 Phrasal Verbs that Express Emotions

 - Brenda really felt she let her parents down when she dropped out of college.

-- Mary didn’t trust people much because she was let down too many times in the past.
+- Mary didn’t trust people much because she had been let down too many times in the past.

 Light up